Hotel Slip and Fall Lawyer

 - Balconies or landings

 Why choose Alan Sackrin as your hotel slip and fall lawyer?

-Alan Sackrin is a Board Certified civil trial lawyer with over 38 years of experience pursuing hotel slip and fall cases.
+Alan Sackrin is a Board Certified civil trial lawyer with over 40 years of experience pursuing hotel slip and fall cases.
 Over that time, Alan has filed over 750 lawsuits and has obtained over 100 jury verdicts.
-Alan is an expert in slip and fall trials and has represented many local and out of state clients in all types of negligence related claims against hotels and motels throughout the State of Florida.
+Alan is an expert in slip and fall trials and has represented many local and out-of-state clients in all types of negligence-related claims against hotels and motels throughout the State of Florida.
 In fact, many of his cases are referrals from other personal injury lawyers who could not get a satisfactory settlement for their clients.